gbeckers/Darr/README.rst

 with the data.
 Preferably, scientific data is stored in a way that is simple and self-explanatory.
 For one thing, this is in line with the principle of openness and facilitates re-use and reproducibility of scientific results by others.
-Additionally, during the many years of experience with using large numeric data sets, I have become more and more convinced that simple formats and independence of specific tools are a very good idea, even when data never leaves your own lab (see this `blog of Cyrille Rossant`_ that echos my own experiences).
-Data can have a long life, analysis tools much less so.
+Additionally, many years of experience teaches that simple formats and independence of specific tools are a very good idea, even when data never leaves your own hands (see this `blog of Cyrille Rossant`_ that echos my own experiences).
+Your data can have a long life, analysis tools much less so.

 The goal of dArray is to help you save and use numeric data arrays from within Python in a way that is consistent with this idea.